Housing: An Integral Part of Your Study Abroad Experience

-Find out what is included in each housing option by reading the Comprehensive Fee for All DIS Housing Options.
+Find out what is included in each housing option by reading the Comprehensive Housing and Support Fee inclusions for all DIS housing options.

 Finding Out About Your Housing Placement

-Approximately 10 days prior to arrival, you will receive your housing placement and exact address.
+Approximately 10 days prior to arrival, you receive your housing placement and exact address.

 Getting Oriented To Your Housing

-DIS staff will be available for you on Arrival Day and during the DIS Arrival Workshop, where you will receive information and a personal folder with answers to many of the questions you might have.
+DIS staff is available for you on Arrival Day and during the DIS Arrival Workshop, where you receive information and a personal folder with answers to many of the questions you might have.